MikeSchulze/gdUnit4/_faq/test-suite.md

 ---

 ## Stage *before_test*
-This stage is executed before each TestCase.<br>
-GdUnit4 allows to use asserts within the this stage, occurring errors are reported.
+This function is executed before each test case and is used to set up any resources or data that are required by the test case.
+For example, if you need to create a temporary file or initialize a class instance, you would do so in this function.

 {% tabs faq-TestSuite-before_test %}
 {% tab faq-TestSuite-before_test GdScript %}